 There are several medications that a patient can take to relieve food allergy symptoms that are not part of an anaphylactic reaction.
 These include antihistamines to relieve gastrointestinal symptoms, hives, or sneezing and a runny nose.
 Bronchodilators can relieve bronchospasm or asthma-like symptoms.
 These medications are taken after people have inadvertently ingested a food to which they are allergic but are not effective in preventing an allergic reaction when taken prior to eating the food.
 No medication in any form can be taken before eating a certain food that will reliably prevent an allergic reaction to that food.

 There are a few non-approved, investigative treatments for food allergies.
-One involves injections containing small quantities of the food extracts to which the patient is allergic.
-These shots are given on a regular basis for a long period of time with the aim of "desensitizing" the patient to the food allergen.
+Oral immunotherapy and injections containing small quantities of the food extracts to which the patient is allergic are being studied.
+They are given on a regular basis for a long period of time with the aim of "desensitizing" the patient to the food allergen.
 Researchers have not yet proven that allergy shots relieve food allergies.

 Food Allergies in Infants and Children